stackernews/booger/README.md

    - `git clone git@github.com:stackernews/booger.git && cd booger`
    - or `git clone https://github.com/stackernews/booger.git && cd booger`
 3. run `deno task compile` to generate an executable booger 🥸
-   - to produce a hardened executable run `deno task compile-harden` instead
+   - to produce a secure executable run `deno task compile-secure` instead
 4. run `./booger` and your nostr relay is listening on `127.0.0.1:8006`

 # how to configure